 3. Use Greener Coffee Pods

 Coffee is one of the world’s favorite drinks, which is why coffee machines made by the likes of Nespresso and Keurig are so popular.
 They use coffee pods to serve up delicious espresso and latte drinks, but not all coffee pods are the same.
 Many pod manufacturers use plastic components, making the coffee pods non-recyclable and a danger to the environment.
 Using pods from a company that produces a greener product as well as delicious coffee can make a big difference.
 Gourmesso is one such company as their pods are made from bio-based materials that are completely compostable.
-With five varieties of pods for either Nespresso or K-cup machines, you’re sure to find one that’s just right for you.
+With the five varieties of either Nespresso podsor K-cup machines pods, you’re sure to find one that’s just right for you.

 4. Increase Your Energy Efficiency